The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

-We find that the young planets typically have higher SNR, and hence are usually easier to detect than the older planets in Figure \ref{fig:singtrans}.
-The large scatter of points above and below each median produce error bars of the same order of magnitude as the differences in median single transit SNR.
+We find that the young planets typically have similar SNR compared to the old planets, and hence are just as difficult to detect.
+The large scatter of points in Figure \ref{fig:singtrans} dominate what would be small differences in the old and young median single transit SNR values.
 Similarly, when we compare the median single transit SNR values the overall \kep\ sample with cuts similar to those in Figure \ref{fig:stellaroldyoung}, we find no significant difference between the old median SNR ($\approx$\,0.43) and young median SNR ($\approx$\,0.40), given the large point-by-point scatter.
 Therefore, we conclude that our results are robust against a planet detection bias with stellar age.

 Another bias that could affect our results is the presence of undetected binary companions, which would cause stars to be incorrectly assigned old ages.
 While we have removed most wide binaries using \gaia\ and de-biased stellar photometry for binary contamination (\ref{B20}), it is inevitable that some close binaries will contaminate our old and young samples.
 After removing all AO-detected companions \citep{Furlan2017}, the young and old distributions in Figure \ref{fig:pradoldyoung} remain mostly unchanged.
 However, the distributions in Figure \ref{fig:pradoldyounghighlow}(a) are sensitive to the removal of AO-detected binaries, as binaries make stars appear more luminous and increase the apparent irradiance of the planets.